Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 - 'None': Suppresses all log messages.
 - 'Error': Shows error messages only.
 - 'Warn': Shows error messages and warnings.
-This is the default value if `logLevel` is not explicitly specified.
+This is the default value if `logLevel` isn't explicitly specified.
 - 'Verbose': Shows informative messages.
 - 'Debug': Shows error messages, warnings, and informative messages that may be useful for debugging, including the function context information for all SDK public method invocations.
 This logging mode is only suggested to be used in development phases.